ROCm/hipBLASLt/docs/how-to-use-hipblaslt-tuning-utility.rst

 The ``find_exact.py`` file is found in the ``utilities`` directory.

-Steps to run the tuning:
+Follow these steps to run the tuning:

 1. Run ``./install.sh`` first.
 See :ref:`installation`.
 2. Make sure the ``MatchTable.yaml`` in ``build/release/library`` exists.